-Discover how EU research and innovation improves everyday life in a conference organised by the European Parliament and the European Commission.
+Discover how EU research and innovation improves everyday life in a conference organized by the European Parliament and the European Commission.

 Over the last 30 years, the EU has invested €200 billion in research and innovation projects improving life for everyone.
 From Galileo - the European GPS - to Casper, a robot that helps children fighting cancer, the benefits of research are wide-ranging.
 Last year, more than 60% of completed projects funded by the European Research Council (ERC) were considered major scientific breakthroughs.